spaik11/war-game/README.md

 ## Getting Started

-Clone this repository and `cd server`
+Clone this repository and run the following commands:

 ### How to build